domRiddle/ASF/IPC.md

 Authentication can be done through two generally-acceptable ways.

-### `password` parameter in query string

-You can append `password` parameter to the end of the URL you're about to call, for example by calling `/Api/Command/version?password=MyPassword` instead of `/Api/Command/version` alone.
-This approach is good enough for majority of use cases, as it's user-friendly and can be even saved as a bookmark, but obviously it exposes password in the open, which is not necessarily appropriate for all cases.
-In addition to that it's extra argument in the query string, which complicates the look of the URL.

 ### `Authentication` header

-Alternatively you can use HTTP request headers, by setting `Authentication` field with your password as a value.
+In general you should use HTTP request headers, by setting `Authentication` field with your password as a value.
 The way of doing that depends on the actual tool you're using for accessing ASF's IPC interface, for example if you're using `curl` then you should add `-H 'Authentication: MyPassword'` as a parameter.
+This way authentication is passed in the headers of the request, where it in fact should take place.

+### `password` parameter in query string

+Alternatively you can append `password` parameter to the end of the URL you're about to call, for example by calling `/Api/Command/version?password=MyPassword` instead of `/Api/Command/version` alone.
+This approach is good enough for majority of use cases, as it's user-friendly and can be even saved as a bookmark, but obviously it exposes password in the open, which is not necessarily always appropriate.
+In addition to that it's extra argument in the query string, which complicates the look of the URL and makes it feel like it's URL-specific, while it applies to the entire IPC communication.

 ---

 Both ways are supported in exactly the same way and it's totally up to you which one you want to choose.
-We recommend query string for users that just want to access protected ASF IPC interface or save link as a bookmark, and we recommend HTTP header for all tools, code, scripts and otherwise dev-related things where you have more freedom in terms of HTTP headers and actual communication.
-It's recommended to use `Authentication` header whenever possible.
+We still recommend to use HTTP headers everywhere where you can, as usage-wise it's more appropriate than query string - query string is mainly left only for users as user-friendly way of bookmarking IPC URLs.

 ---